-Nonetheless, following the IFRS-9 accounting standards, the company impaired \$78,0001 (or 0.38% of its capital) from its assets with the finality of recognizing potential credit losses tied to said placements.
+Nonetheless, following the IFRS-9 accounting standards, the company impaired \$97,0001 (or 0.34% of its capital) from its assets with the finality of recognizing potential credit losses tied to said placements.

-The proposed stress tests revolve around the well-known metrics Expected Losses2 that take into consideration the creditworthiness of the third-party banks.
+The proposed stress tests revolve around the well-known metric Expected Losses2 that take into consideration the creditworthiness of said third-party banks.